 If you ever detect a gas leak or gas odour, it is paramount that you take immediate action.
 Evacuate the property immediately and call for help from a safe location away from the potential leak.

 Do not try to find or stop the source of the leak yourself.
-Leave doors and windows open as you go to air out the home and disperse any leaking gas.
+Leave doors and windows open as you air out the home and disperse any leaking gas.

 Once safely away, the top priority is to contact emergency services.
 Call the emergency phone number on your local gas utility’s website for non-emergency gas odour reports.

 Mention the exact location and symptoms you detected.
-Never assume a gas leak will dissipate on its own – it should always be reported.
+Never assume a gas leak will dissipate independently – it should always be reported.
 Your safety is the top concern in any leak situation.
 Calling for a professional inspection is better, even if you’re uncertain about a potential problem.

 Prevent Gas Leaks With Routine Checks

-Being vigilant and regularly inspecting your gas system are the best ways to detect potential leaks early and prevent dangerous safety issues from developing over time.
+Vigilance and regular inspection of your gas system are the best ways to detect potential leaks early and prevent dangerous safety issues from developing over time.
 Following the maintenance and testing practices covered in this guide will help keep your home protected.

 We can conduct thorough inspections, tests, and repairs or installations to fix problems.
-Contact us today to discuss scheduling your home’s gas system for a full evaluation.
+Contact us today to discuss scheduling a complete evaluation of your home’s gas system.
 Your safety is our priority.